omphteliba/ff_gpt_tools/README.md

 **Support:**

-For support or to report issues, please visit [GitHub Repository Link].
+For support or to report issues, please visit https://github.com/omphteliba/ff_gpt_tools/.

 **Contributing:**

 Contributions are welcome!
-Feel free to submit pull requests or open issues on the [GitHub Repository Link].
+Feel free to submit pull requests or open issues on the https://github.com/omphteliba/ff_gpt_tools/.